 A coalition of environmental groups led by the New Jersey Chapter of the Sierra Club has called on FERC to reject Transcontinental Gas Pipe Line Co.
 LLC’s (Transco) Leidy Southeast Expansion project, saying there is no homegrown demand for it.

-The pipeline ostensibly has been planned to serve the growing needs of local distribution companies along the Atlantic Seaboard by 2015, but the environmentalists say it will go to supply export markets.
+The pipeline ostensibly has been planned to serve the growing needs of local distribution companies along the Atlantic Seaboard by December 2015, but the environmentalists say it will go to supply export markets.
+Transco said it expects to submit a certificate application for the project to the Federal Energy Regulatory Commission by the end of the year.

 The Leidy Southeast Expansion is designed to increase the Transco pipeline’s capacity by 525,000 Dth/d of natural gas (enough to serve about 2 million homes).
 It would involve the construction of approximately 30 miles of additional looping, in Pennsylvania and New Jersey, in addition to modifying some existing pipeline facilities.